How to Create a Photo Inventory for Moving Insurance

 Keep Track of Your Belongings During Packing

 Try to photograph the items as they are being packed and write a general list of contents on every box so that both you and the movers know how to handle them.
+This list will come in handy when you start unpacking after the move because you will know what is in the specific box.

 Best Way to Organize Thousands of Items in Your Home